ga-curriculum/men-stack-error-handling/setup/README.md

 cd ~/code/ga/lectures
 ```

+tktk This needs to be updated based on how we handle the auth template

-Fork and clone the following repository:
+Fork and clone the repository:

 ```bash
 git clone https://git.generalassemb.ly/modular-curriculum-all-courses/men-stack-session-auth-template.git